 What I wasn’t quite ready for was choosing an email client that I wanted to use to access those emails.
 While desktop clients like Thunderbird or Spicebird are great full-featured email clients for when you’re home on your computer, it’s nice to have a webmail client that is nearly as powerful for organizing and responding to your email when you’re away.

 There are a few top contenders in the world of webmail clients, that can handle any email account just like your desktop clients do.
-Horde is one of the first webmail clients that I used when I was writing for one of my first blogs back in 2006 or so, but I always found it to be a bit clunky and confusion.
+Horde is one of the first webmail clients that I used, but I always found it to be a bit clunky and confusion.
 When I decided to go to webmail for my own website’s email management, I used Horde because it’s what I was used to.

-First, I wanted to point out some of the pros and cons of Roundcube.
+First, I’d like to point out some of the pros and cons of Roundcube.
 I have to say that I wish I’d tested it earlier.
 I love the simplicity of the interface, yet it offers enough features so that it is comparable to using a decent desktop client.

 If you take a look at the main interface below, you’ll see what I mean.
 It becomes especially apparent when compared to Horde, which I’ll do in the second half of this article.